Disclaimer: Our videos use a synthetic voice, so we can bring more to you. No AI is used otherwise.

 - Name: Give your account a name, such as “Checking”, “Savings”, etc.

 - Starting Balance: Add the balance from the day before you began tracking transactions in ChMeetings Accounting as the starting balance.
-You must enter a starting balance for each of your funds.
+You must enter a starting balance for each of your Funds.
 If you did not use Funds previously and do not want to use them moving forward, then your Account balance should be allocated to the General Fund.
+Otherwise, please enter the starting balance for each Fund within the Account creation screen.
+You must have previously created the Funds within ChMeetings to be able to enter balances for them..

 - Start Date: Add the day when you begin recording transactions in ChMeetings.
 This is your accounting start date for the account you are adding.